Fourth Sunday of Easter (Year A)—Good Shepherd Sunday

 Reflect, today, upon your relationship with God and how that relationship shines through in all other relationships you have.
 Commit yourself more fully to knowing and loving God so that others around you may also benefit from your love of Him.

-Lord, help me to come to know and love You and, in that relationship, to come to know and love the Father and the Holy Spirit.
+Lord of perfect unity, help me to come to know and love You and, in that relationship, to come to know and love the Father and the Holy Spirit.
 And as I grow in love for You Most Holy Trinity, help me to bring that love into every relationship I have so that I may be an instrument of Your love to others.
 Most Holy Trinity, I trust in You.

 Slaves of Christ